thenativeweb/tailwind/README.md

 ## Quick start

-First you need to add a reference to tailwind to your application.
+First you need to add a reference to tailwind to your application:

 ```javascript
 const tailwind = require('tailwind');
 ```

 Now you can create an actual application by calling the `createApp` function.
 Additionally, you may want to specify the name and the certificate of an identity provider to use.
-The name has to match the `issuer` property of the tokens the identity provider issues.
+The name has to match the `issuer` property of the tokens the identity provider issues:

 ```javascript
 const app = tailwind.createApp({